USS Johnston (DD-557)

 USS Johnston (DD-557) was a Fletcher-class destroyer built for the United States Navy during World War II.
 She was named after Lieutenant John V. Johnston, an officer of the US Navy during the American Civil War.
 Johnston was laid down in May 1942 and was launched on 25 March 1943.
-She entered active duty in October 1943 under the command of Lieutenant Commander Ernest E. Evans and was assigned to the US Pacific Fleet.
+She entered active duty on 27 October 1943 under the command of Lieutenant Commander Ernest E. Evans and was assigned to the US Pacific Fleet.
 Johnston provided naval gunfire support for American ground forces during the Gilbert and Marshall Islands campaign in January and February 1944 and again, after three months of patrol and escort duty in the Solomon Islands, during the recapture of Guam in July.
 Thereafter, Johnston was tasked with escorting escort carriers during the Mariana and Palau Islands campaign and the liberation of the Philippines.